yokoffing/ChatGPT-Prompts/README.md

 ## Celebrities / Characters / Style

-> Write ***.
-Make it in the style of Moriah Rose.
+> Write `a resignation letter` in the style of Moira Rose from Schitt's Creek.
 Use sophisticated wording.

 Bing is surprisingly good at applying the theories and philosophies of famous people to practical problems.